LordAsphodel/PrimeNumbers/README.md

 # PrimeNumbers
-Test desctop application in .Net to show all prime numbers less than n
+Test desktop application in .Net to show all prime numbers less than n